meetofleaf/ML-Journal-ep3_Polynomial_Regression/README.md

 ## Getting Started
 - Clone this repository.
-- Ensure you have all the required programs and libraries installed or install using the requirements file.
+- Make sure you have the required programs and libraries installed.
+You can install them using the requirements file with:
   - `pip install -r requirements.txt`
 - Simply run the Python script either from your OS' command prompt or from your choice of IDE.
   - `py linear_regression.py`